Are you keeping up to date with the paperwork and recordkeeping?

 - Pay yourself a regular salary or commission.
 Be sure to set aside regular amounts--typically 25 to 30% of income--to cover income and Social Security taxes.

-- Consider Incorporation.
+- Consider Incorporation or Forming an LLC.
 When businesses grow, creating a formal business structure is a good idea to protect yourself from liability and to ensure your business is ready to grow to its full potential.

 Have you started planning your contracts for next year with your regular customers?